 A new date for its publication is yet to be set.
 The bill could take 12 to 18 months to go through Parliament and become law.

-These measures are considered the biggest shake-up to the private rented sector for 30 years.
+The Renters Reform Bill is expected to set minimum standards that all rental homes must comply with.
+It will make it easier for renters to have pets, and it will be illegal for landlords to ban families with children or people receiving benefits.
+These measures are considered the biggest shake-up to the private rented sector in 30 years.
 They are coming at a time when renters in the UK are facing a shortage of homes in the private rented sector.
-This shortage is pushing rents higher when the cost-of-living squeeze is already placing a heavy financial burden on them.
+This shortage is pushing rents higher, while the cost-of-living squeeze is already placing a heavy financial burden on tenants.
+The exact contents of the Renters Reform Act are still not known, but the key aim of the bill is to improve renters’ rights and ensure their homes are fit to live in.

 Visit Ringley Popular pages: